Request for Applications (RFA)

 The U.S. Borlaug Fellows in Global Food Security graduate research grants are intended to support students interested in developing a component of their graduate research in a single, developing country setting by supporting the student’s work in-residence at an International Agricultural Research Center (IARC), or a qualifying National Agricultural Research System (NARS) unit.
 Candidates are particularly encouraged to conduct research in Feed the Future focus countries (www.feedthefuture.gov).
 At a minimum, research must be carried out in countries supported by a USAID mission.
 Note, all research centers of the CGIAR consortium are eligible partners; if you are interested in working within an IARC or NARC outside of the CGIAR system, or in multiple countries, please contact us at firstname.lastname@example.org before developing your application.

 The students are expected to have a faculty advisor at their home institution and a research center mentor from the IARC or NARS that is serving as host for the student’s international fieldwork.
 The applicant must demonstrate that there is strong support for the proposed project by both his/her faculty advisor and the IARC/NARS mentor.
 We encourage students to seek guidance from both their faculty advisor and research center mentor(s) as they develop their project.
 Applicants are required to describe in detail how their proposed research leads to a significant impact on food security.

 Students are encouraged to think creatively about the needs of their particular project and plan a budget that best suits their educational needs and circumstances.
-Grant funds can be used to support a variety of research needs that includes student travel to the research site, living expenses while abroad, and travel for the faculty advisor and/or research center mentor to the IARC/NARS or the student's U.S. university, respectively.
+Grant funds can be used to support a variety of research needs including student travel to the research site, research materials and supplies, living expenses while abroad, and travel for the faculty advisor and/or research center mentor to the IARC/NARS or the student's U.S. university, respectively.
 Funds cannot be used to pay tuition, salaries, institutional overheard or to support applicant's dependents.